ligato/docs/docs/user-guide/reference.md

 # Reference

-This page is an overview of all keys supported for the VPP-Agent
+This page is an overview of all keys supported for the vpp-agent.

 ---